-NSAIDs ibuprofen and naproxen, sold over the counter as Motrin and Advil are in the news again for their role in causing heart attacks and strokes.
+NSAIDs ibuprofen and naproxen, sold over the counter as Motrin, Advil and Aleve were in the news again for their role in causing heart attacks and strokes.

-The U.S. Food and Drug Administration is ramping up its warnings about the risks of both these over-the-counter and prescription drugs.
 Some of the other drugs include Celebrex, Aleve, Naprosyn and Toredol.
-(Aspirin was not included in this recent warning.)
+(Aspirin is included in this recent warning.)